BakarMokhtarAli/book-api/README.md

 # book-api
 The Book API is a simple API that allows you to create, read, update, and delete books.
-It is built using the Google Books API
+It is built using the Prisma

 Endpoints
 GET api//books - Returns a list of all books.